Some people collect knick-knacks. Some people buy an abundance of clothes or shoes. My vice is books.

 - I ask if I already have a similar book and whether I have read it or not before I buy a book.

 - I get as many books as possible from the library.
 Most libraries can get books from nearby libraries if they don’t have the book you want.
+You can get ebooks from your library as well.
+Ours uses Hoopla and Libby.

 - I limit trips to Barnes and Noble.
 I can easily get at least one book each time I step into a bookstore.
+Usually it is a stack.

 - I remind myself that for most books, I can pick the book up again at the library or bookstore if I really need it again.
 That helps with the letting go process.